SebastianOsinski/HomebridgePluginSamsungAirConditioner/README.md

         - `mac` - MAC address of air conditioner in format `AA:BB:CC:DD:EE:FF` or `AA-BB-CC-DD-EE-FF`
         - `token` - token returned by `homebridge-samsung-ac-get-token <your ac's ip address>`
     - Optional parameters:
+        - `skip_certificate` - `true`/`false` (default `false`).
+If `true` then skips passing certificate to underlying connection which might mitigate SSL errors on some AC units.
+Try it if you get any SSL/certificate errors.
         - `log_socket_activity` - `true`/`false` (default `false`).
 If `true` then logs additional raw data to console
         - `keep_alive` - dictionary with keep alive settings:
             - `enabled` - `true`/`false` (default `true`).
 If `true` then enables keep alive on underlying socket